 If you’re venturing into the homemade ice cream territory for the first time, it may seem intimidating, but I promise it’s super simple.
 Let's walk through the process, shall we?

-We start out by cooking heavy cream, whole milk and sugar over medium heat until the sugar dissolves, and the mixture comes to just a simmer.
-As soon as it simmers, we turn off the heat.
-Boiling can cause the milk to separate, so we want to make sure it doesn't get hotter than simmering.
+Step 1: We start out by cooking heavy cream, whole milk and sugar over medium heat until the sugar dissolves, and the milk mixture comes to just a simmer (photo 1).

-From here, we whisk lots of rich yolks with vanilla extract until the eggs begin to lighten.
+Step 2: From here, we whisk lots of rich yolks with vanilla extract until the eggs begin to lighten (photo 2).
 About three minutes of whisking by hand is my rule of thumb when I make ice cream.

-With the yolks ready, we scoop in about half a cup or so of our warm cream mixture and give it a whisk.
+Step 3: With the yolks ready, we scoop in about half a cup or so of our warm cream mixture and give it a whisk (photo 3).
 We repeat this a few more times.
 This gently cooks the eggs, so we don’t get scrambled egg ice cream.

-We put everything back on the stove and cook until the mixture thickens enough to cover the back of a spoon.
+Step 4: We put everything back on the stove and cook until the hot cream mixture thickens enough to cover the back of a spoon (photo 4).
 I find this takes anywhere from about six to 10 minutes.

-And just like that, our ice cream base is now ready, so we place a layer of plastic wrap directly on the surface like so to prevent a film from forming on our custard.
+Step 5: And just like that, our ice cream base is now ready, so we pour it into a mixing bowl and place a layer of plastic wrap directly on the surface like so to prevent a film from forming on our custard (photo 5).
+We pop the custard into the refrigerator to chill and then churn.

 We pop the custard into the refrigerator to chill and then churn.
 Chilling the custard is crucial to ensuring it properly churns, so never skip this step.
 I recommend chilling overnight.

-At this point, we’re ready to freeze, and in just a few hours, we get to dig in to the creamiest, dreamiest homemade ice cream.
+In just a few hours, we get to dig in to the creamiest, dreamiest homemade ice cream.
+You will fall in love with every spoonful.

 Of course, this ice cream is plenty delicious on its own in a serving bowl.
 Scoop it up, add a spoon, and everyone will be perfectly happy.